Kushal-Sachdeva78/RFID/README.md

   - Entry time
   - Mode of transport
   - Lateness status
-- Guards (bhaiyas) can verify permissions instantly from a **display screen**.
+- Guards can verify permissions instantly from a **display screen**.
-- Students forgetting ID cards can manually sign in at the office (and receive a strike).
+- Students forgetting ID cards can manually sign in at the office.
 - On 3 strikes in a learning cycle, a mail is sent to class teachers.

 ---